MagnaDev/jobs/_posts/2018-06-21-system-developer.md

 * You love Git or at least version control and are familiar with a web-based hosting provider (BitBucket, GitHub etc.)

-## Required desirable experience skills and qualifications
+## Desirable experience skills and qualifications

 Although not essential, the following skills/experiences will be advantageous: